Same-day bookings available · $50 surcharge

 How to use the report to negotiate

 An inspection report is not just protection; it is leverage.
 The standard move in NSW is to take a written list of identified issues with repair quotes to the seller and ask for the cost off the price.
+About 4 in 10 of our inspections lead to a renegotiated price; about 2 in 10 lead the buyer to walk away.
+The remaining 4 in 10 buy the car with full confidence, which is also a win.

 The real drive-away cost in NSW

 For a $20,000 car you are looking at roughly $660 in NSW stamp duty (3% of the price under $45,000), a $36 transfer fee at Service NSW, $450 to $900 for a CTP green slip depending on your suburb and age (a 25-year-old in Mount Druitt will pay more than a 45-year-old in Manly), and a pink slip (eSafety check) if the rego has under 6 months left.
+That is $1,150 to $1,600 on top of the sticker price before you have put petrol in it.

 If you have already bought a lemon